 Associate Director, BCCM + Dir. of Keyboard Studies

-Sam Chou was appointed Director of Keyboard Studies at California State University, Long Beach in August, 2003.
-Prior to joining the faculty at CSULB, he served as a tenured associate professor of piano at Missouri State University.
-An experienced teacher of students of all ages and levels, he has previously taught at Tunghai University summer music festival in Taiwan, the Missouri Fine Arts Academy, the Preparatory Piano Laboratory Program at the University of Michigan, and the Eastman School of Music.
-Chou earned the Doctor of Musical Arts degree and the prestigious Performer’s Certificate from the Eastman School of Music after being awarded a Graduate Fellowship, and received a Masters in Piano Pedagogy and Performance degree from the University of Michigan.
-His principal teachers include Nelita True, Louis Nagel and Reginald Gerig.
+Dr. Shun-Lin "Sam" Chou currently serves as Associate Director of the conservatory, Director of Keyboard Studies, and Professor of Piano at CSULB’s Bob Cole Conservatory of Music, a position he has held since 2003.
+Previously, he has taught at Missouri State University, Tunghai (Taiwan) University summer festival, and the University of Michigan.
+Chou earned the Doctor of Musical Arts degree in piano performance and the prestigious Performer’s Certificate from the Eastman School of Music after being awarded a Graduate Fellowship, and received a Master of Music degree in Piano Pedagogy from the University of Michigan.
+His principal teachers include Nelita True, Louis Nagel, Daniel Paul Horn, and Reginald Gerig.

 A naturally curious learner with wide-ranging interests, Chou has completed courses towards an M.D. degree at the University of Chicago and received an award at the 48th American Chess Open.